“Coming together is a beginning; keeping together is progress; working together is success.” – Henry Ford

 Nikki Medalen, MS, RN, [pictured] a member of PATH team, added, “What most impressed me with the PATH work was the ability of a work plan to be developed around the needs of the facilities.
 This plan was followed up with a very in-depth level of technical assistance due to the intensity of the project with just a handful of facilities.
 This is some of the most hands-on work that I have been part of within the quality improvement organization program.
 It’s truly amazing how far these facilities have come in a short period of time!”

 A big shout out and appreciation to our Great Plains QIN PATH team members which include Nathan Brintnell, Katy Burket, Cheri Fast, Jonathan Gardner, Natasha Green, Denise Kolba, Nancy McDonald, Nikki Medalen, Vicki Palmreuter, Tasha Peltier and Geneal Roth.
 The team also wants to extend appreciation to previous team members which include Lori Hestad and Teresa Haatvedt.

-The team also wants to acknowledge the important team members from the Great Plains IHS Facilities including Chyenne River Eagle Butte, Pine Ridge Service Unit, Quentin N. Burdick Memorial Healthcare Facility, Rosebud Service Unit, Rapid City Service Unit, and Standing Rock Service Unit.
+The team also wants to acknowledge the important team members from the Great Plains IHS Facilities including Cheyenne River Eagle Butte, Pine Ridge Service Unit, Quentin N. Burdick Memorial Healthcare Facility, Rosebud Service Unit, Rapid City Service Unit and Standing Rock Service Unit.